When Iterative RAG Beats Ideal Evidence: A Diagnostic Study in Scientific Multi-hop Question Answering: Analysis

 \item \textbf{The Balanced Strategists (Center):} Claude Sonnet 4.5 and Gemini 2.5 Pro strike a middle ground.
 With scaling factors around $1.4\times - 1.5\times$, they demonstrate the capacity to expand reasoning steps when necessary without succumbing to the extreme variance of the pure reasoning models.
 This "sweet spot" ($CV \approx 50\%$) suggests a more controlled implementation of adaptive computation, where additional tokens are allocated efficiently rather than expansively. \end{itemize}

 Ultimately, the choice of model depends on the application's tolerance for variance: while the \textit{Volatile Reasoners} provide a higher reasoning ceiling for complex hops, the \textit{Rigid Executors} offer the stability required for high-volume production environments.
+Appendix~\ref{app:gc_length_analysis} further shows that Iterative RAG improvements are not explained solely by Gold Context length, since improved questions are not concentrated only in the longest-context bins.